Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 "I don't watch national news because it's biased, I feel," says Steve Paulsen, 62, an environmental consultant.

-"I feel like they give their opinion, instead of just the facts," says 83-year-old Bob Bement.
-He's a retired school teacher and coach who still flies his own plane.
+"I feel like they give their opinion, instead of just the facts," says 83-year-old Bob Bement, a retired schoolteacher and coach who still flies his own plane.
 Bement's business card says "Time to Spare?
 Fly Vale Air."

-Paulsen and Bement are members of an early-rising group that meets, most mornings, at the Lucky Cup in Vale.
+Paulsen and Bement are members of an early-rising group that gets together, most mornings, at the Lucky Cup in Vale.
 The group is all about coffee and light banter and jokes, which, on the day I visited, took whacks at farmers.

 A small sampling:

-Note: A previous caption in this story incorrectly gave Sheila Schroder's age as 72.
-She is 74.
-Additionally, Carol Skerjanec's last name was misspelled as Skerjanic.